godotengine/godot-docs/tutorials/vr/vr_primer.rst

 A new architecture was introduced in Godot 3 called the AR/VR Server.
 On top of this architecture, specific implementations are available as interfaces, most of which are plugins based on GDNative.
+WebXR is supported out of the box in Godot 3.2.4 and later, and does not require a plugin.

 This tutorial focuses purely on the core elements abstracted by the core architecture.
 This architecture has enough features for you to create an entire VR experience that can then be deployed for various interfaces.
 However, each platform often has some unique features that are impossible to abstract.
 Such features will be documented on the relevant